BuriedStPatrick/psqlvm/README.md

 psqlvm is a **very** basic PostgreSQL version manager of sorts.
 TL;DR: It's a tiny CLI that wraps around downloading the source for various PostgreSQL client binaries.
 It's not rocket science.

-It compiles the binaries from source and then places them inside ~/.psqlvm, which you should add to your PATH.
+It compiles the binaries from source and then places them inside `~/.local/bin/psqlvm`.
 This is essentially only for my personal use, there are probably better alternatives out there, but I needed something I could quickly debug.

 Only tested on Ubuntu (+ WSL) and Arch Linux.